mids-w203/reading/unit_12_part_3.md

 # Unit 12: Part 3
 ## Evaluating Whether Data Meets the CLM Requirements

-In this section, which we anticipate might take you **60** minutes to complete, you will learn about how to test whether your data and model together meet the requirements of the *CLM* to produce reliable estimates.
+In this section, you will learn about how to test whether your data and model together meet the requirements of the *CLM* to produce reliable estimates.

 For each of the CLM assumptions, you will learn about how to test whether the data satisfies the assumption.